 - It was during the 1870s the asbestos industry really took off with the founding of large asbestos companies in England, Scotland & Germany.
 Also in Russia & Canada where large deposits of chrysotile (white asbestos) were exploited.

 - As long ago as 1897 the first bronchial problems were identified.

 - During the first quarter of the 20th century, the first asbestos pipes & corrugated sheeting arrived on the scene.

 - In 1931 the Asbestos regulations were passed in the U. K.

 - Asbestos was beginning to crop up everywhere.
 In the 1939 film “The wizard of oz” the wicked witch of the West’s broom was made out of asbestos.

 - Fireproof suits & parachute flares in WW11 were asbestos based.

-- The post war rebuilding & construction projects placed heavy reliance on asbestos & its usage reached an all time high in 1973.
-From the mid 1970s its use in new products declined rapidly.
-In 2003 the selling & fixing of asbestos containing materials (ACMs) in the Australia was banned.
+- The post-war rebuilding & construction projects placed heavy reliance on asbestos & its usage reached an all-time high in 1973.
+From the mid 1970s, its use in new products declined rapidly.
+In 2003 the selling & fixing of asbestos-containing materials (ACM) in Australia was banned.

 - A conservative estimate puts the amount of Asbestos still in Australian buildings at over 1 million tonnes

-Sydney – Brisbane – Melbourne – Perth – Adelaide
+Sydney – Brisbane – Melbourne – Perth – Canberra – Adelaide – Hobart – Darwin

 All Regional areas